codemanufacture/codemanufacture.com/content/pages/privacy-policy.md

 title: Privacy Policy
 ---

-At Codemanufacture Ltd. we are committed to safeguard the privacy of our Website visitors and our customers.
+At Codemanufacture SRLS. we are committed to safeguard the privacy of our Website visitors and our customers.

 This policy applies where we are acting as a data controller with respect to the personal data (in accordance with Article 4 (1) GDPR) collected of our Website visitors and customers whenever and where we determine the purposes and means of the storing and/ or processing of that personal data to be collected.

-In this policy "we", "us" and "our/s" refer to Codemanufacture Ltd.
+In this policy "we", "us" and "our/s" refer to Codemanufacture SRLS.

 ## 1. HOW WE USE YOUR PERSONAL DATA